Inferno214221/cmc-mod-manager/README.md

 - [ ] [CMC+ Open Build](https://discord.gg/kAbEBkx5Y4)
 - [ ] [CMC+ v8](https://youtu.be/VCl5DMRHYbM)
 - [ ] [SSBC- v2.1](https://gamebanana.com/mods/417588)
+## Install
+I haven't compiled this yet as it is currently unfinished, although when finished it will support Windows and Linux.
 ## Features (WIP)
 This mod manager works by storing a copy of the basegame and all installed mods seperatly and then merging them in the designated order.